 According to Professor Harrington, "the use of captive reinsurance arrangements has received significant scrutiny by regulators and rating agencies."
 He adds that, "the arrangements require regulatory approval generally by two different regulators and often accompanied by independent actuarial analysis.
 Rating agencies have been considering the arrangements' potential effects on ceding insurers' financial strength for at least a decade."
 Professor Harrington also noted that the use of captive reinsurance ensures lower prices and greater insurance protection for consumers without excessive solvency risk.

 ACLI supports life insurers' use of captives and their appropriate regulation.
 ACLI worked with the NAIC and developed mandatory enhanced disclosures relating to captives.
 In addition, ACLI worked with the NAIC to establish uniform guidelines for use by regulators when approving new captive transactions and reviewing existing captive transactions.

 - Captive transactions by life insurers are highly regulated by state insurance regulators.
 The state-based regulatory system imposes requirements on such transactions to ensure that life insurers fulfill their promises to policyholders.

 - Captives have been used by life insurers for many years and are an important risk management tool.

 - In most cases, two state regulators review captives transactions both when initial approval is sought and on an on-going basis.

 - States that regulate captive insurers have the experience and technical expertise needed to ensure that the captive transactions do not reduce the ability of the ceding insurer to meet its obligations to policyholders.

 - Life insurers' use of captives allows them to provide affordable products with long-term guarantees that protect families' financial security.

 - Captives are an important and positive element of a competitive life insurance marketplace.
 Life insurers pay out $1.7 billion every day to American families and businesses.
-These resources provide financial and retirement security for 75 million American families.
+These resources provide financial and retirement security for American families.